CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 Table: Using the "Restrictions on iOS" configuration option - Lock screen

 The safeguarding of AirPlay is subjectively deepened in the measure SYS.3.2.3.M16.
-Along with the release of the message center and the "today" view, users should be made aware of the use of the information that can be acquired, and a recommendation be made as to which widgets should not be activated with which content.
+Along with the release of the message center and the "Today" view, users should be made aware of the use of the information that can be acquired, and a recommendation be made as to which widgets should not be activated with which content.

 Siri